CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Mark/_index.md

 education:
   courses:
-    - course: BSc in Electronic and Communication Engineering
+    - course: BEng in Electronic and Communication Engineering
       institution: City University of Hong Kong
       year: 2022
     - course: MSc in Computing